Aveygo/RSS-Semantics/README.md

 Others : Adds the character to the query for specific headlines

 ## Todo
-Add multithreading support to download rss feads
+Add multithreading support to download rss feeds